-- Does the agency have a Policy and practice in place to ensure that allegations of sexual abuse or sexual harassment are referred for investigation to an agency with the legal authority to conduct criminal investigations, unless the allegation does not involve potentially criminal behavior? ☑ Yes □ No - Has the agency published such Policy on its website or, if it does not have one, made the Policy available through other means? ⊠ Yes □ No - Does the agency document all such referrals? \boxtimes Yes \Box No
+- Does the agency have a policy and practice in place to ensure that allegations of sexual abuse or sexual harassment are referred for investigation to an agency with the legal authority to conduct criminal investigations, unless the allegation does not involve potentially criminal behavior? ⊠ Yes □ No - Does the agency document all such referrals? \square Yes \square No